OkwirFrances/alx-system_engineering-devops/0x02-shell_redirections/README.md

 12-newest_files display 10 newest files
-13-unique prints words which appear  exactly onces from list 14-findthatword display pattern "root" from /etc/passwd 15-countthatword Display the number of lines that contain the pattern “bin” in the file /etc/passwd
+13-unique prints words which appear  exactly onces from list 14-findthatword display pattern "root" from /etc/passwd 15-countthatword Display the number of lines that contain the pattern “bin” in the file /etc/passwd 16-whatsnext Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.